 Start meetings promptly.
-Open with something personal.
 Ask everyone how they are.
 Chat a little while.

-Decide as a team whether you need to meet on a more frequent basis, but make sure your check-ins are brief and provide value.
-Set up agenda of one or two things you want to discuss, and that’s it.
+Decide as a team whether you need to meet on a more frequent basis.
+But make sure your check-ins are brief and provide value.
+Set up agenda of one or two things you want to discuss and no more.

 If you’re doing daily standups, set the structure up front.
 We’ve seen highly effective 15-minute standups with a team of 20.
 It works.
-Start promptly, telling each team member to give a quick update only if needed or if they’re stuck.
+Start promptly.
+Tell each team member to give a quick update only if needed or if they’re stuck.
 Otherwise, they don’t need to speak if they’re working on something they worked on yesterday.

 For daily briefings that include slides, use graphics and images as much as possible.
 Don’t read slides to your audience.
 Let them read it on their own, while you discuss only things that have changed since the previous daily meeting.
 This is a strategy called “brief by exception” that lets you provide pertinent updates without wasting time.

-In a standup, start with yourself so you can demonstrate what you want them to do.
+In a standup, start with yourself to demonstrate what you want them to do.
 If someone is going on a tangent, jump in and offer to continue that discussion offline.
 You’ll get into a cadence if you keep people on track, and they’ll get the hang of it.

-Try not to schedule meetings more than an hour long.
-If your meeting must go beyond that, take a 10-minute break so everyone can stretch and change the scenery.
+Don't schedule meetings more than an hour long.
+If your meeting must go longer, take a 10-minute break so everyone can stretch and change the scenery.